The Project Respect Resources List is for all women with experience in the sex industry, including those who have experienced trafficking.

 The course is available in English, Arabic, Chinese, Dari, Hazaragi, Karen, Korean, Nepali, Thai and Vietnamese.

-Self-guided.
-The course teaches skills to manage thoughts, emotions and behaviours that come from stress and improve wellbeing.
+This course is self-guided and teaches skills to manage thoughts, emotions and behaviours that come from stress and improve wellbeing.

 Short, online, self-paced training for COVID-19 safety.
 Certificates are ready for download when completed.

-As well as the general course, there are also courses for Aged-Care or Indigenous Health.
+As well as the general course, there are also courses for Aged-Care and Indigenous Health.